Kidnapping of Heinrich Kreipe: Operation

 The car passed through 22 checkpoints in Heraklion, coming into the road to Rethymno and stopping outside a steep mountain track leading to Anogeia.
 Kreipe's penchant for being impatient at roadblocks and acting rudely to the people manning them had made him unpopular among his subordinates, contributing to the success of his kidnapping as the car sped through the check points without stopping.
 Leigh Fermor drove to the hamlet of Heliana where he abandoned the car.
 To prevent reprisals against the area's population, he left a note claiming that British special forces had conducted the operation without any local support and scattered incriminating evidence.
 The team then ascended to Anogeia, where they rested for a few hours.
 Late in the afternoon of 27 April, a German reconnaissance aircraft dropped leaflets unto the village threatening reprisals if the general was not returned within three days.
 They soon departed for Mount Ida, where they were met by a band of resistance men led by Michael Xylouris and the SOE officers attached to them.
 The breakdown of their wireless station meant that all communication had to be conducted by runners, hindering the evacuation.
-The next day, the team was informed that the Cretans had murdered Kreipe's driver as he was too stunned to walk at the necessary pace for the rebels to avoid capture.
+The next day, the team was informed that the Cretans had killed Kreipe's driver as he was too stunned to walk at the necessary pace for the rebels to avoid capture.
 The team continued its ascent on Ida, where they stayed with another Cretan resistance group.

 British propaganda leaflet addressed to the German troops: "You are looking for him [Kreipe] in vain!
 He is long since in England!"

 As the team continued their journey from Ida to the Amari Valley, Crete's garrison of over 30,000 men had been placed on alert and Axis troops began to assemble around the mountain range in an attempt to block their escape.
 After crossing the valley they reached the village of Agia Paraskevi.
 A report transmitted by the BBC had alerted the Germans that Kreipe had yet to leave the island.
 Rumours of a general uprising and an Allied invasion had prompted Bräuer to strengthen Chania's garrison and continue the security sweeps.
 Kreipe's aide-de-camp and guards were arrested on suspicion of complicity.
 The arrival of a runner enabled the abduction team to request that a boat be sent to Saktouria on 2 May.
 The runner unexpectedly did not return the following day and the party was informed that Saktouria and other hotbeds of resistance had been destroyed by German troops.
 Moss and Leigh Fermor set off to the Amari valley in search of a wireless station.
 On 5 May, they reached the village of Pantanassa where they were able to send and receive written messages once again.